One of the few BS-level Health Promotion degrees available online

 IHP-323: Health Aspects of Human Sexuality

 This course will introduce recent findings on the study of human sexual behavior, with emphasis on the interaction between psychological, social, and biological factors.
 Topics include sexual differentiation and development, the sexually transmitted infections and HIV, sexual orientation, and patterns of sexual behavior.
 Students will receive an overview of the dynamics of human sexuality, specifically, examining the influence and importance of human sexuality as it relates to individuals, communities, and global populations with specific aim towards health promotion activities.

 IHP-325: Dimensions of Mental Health

 This course examines the comorbidity of mental and physical disorders, taking a life-span epidemiological approach.
 The increasing complexity in the field of mental health, with clients who live and work in the community with a variety of disorders, is explored.
 Emphasis is placed upon theories and empirical research clarifying comorbidities, risk factors, and mechanisms and strategies to help these individuals live productive and satisfying lives.

 PHE-101: Fundamentals of Public Health

 This course addresses population-focused healthcare within a global context.
 The principles and foundations of public health are examined with special attention to the primary, secondary, and tertiary levels of prevention related to health promotion, disease prevention, and risk reduction through six case studies.
 This course is designed to meet domains 1 & 2 of the ASPH undergraduate curriculum.

 PHE-321: Biological Concepts for Public Health

 PHE-327: Research and Assessment in Public Health

-Students in this class will develop the introductory knowledge and skills to apply assessment instruments, data collection, research designs, and statistical analysis to asses need, assets, and capacity for health education programs.
+Students in this class will develop the introductory knowledge and skills to apply assessment instruments, data collection, research designs, and statistical analysis to assess need, assets, and capacity for health education programs.
 Existing data sets will be introduced that will increase access to information to develop and implement health promotion projects that are fiscally feasible while meeting specific health promotion needs of a targeted population.